-Where to exchange money in Sydney
+Where can I exchange money in Sydney?

-Travelex has several branches in the Sydney, with locations at Town Hall, Martin Place, in the Queen Victoria Building and at Haymarket.
+Travelex has several branches in the Sydney area, with locations at Town Hall, Martin Place, in the Queen Victoria Building and at Haymarket.
 It also offers branches at locations like North Sydney and Bondi Junction, as well as currency exchange ATMs at Sydney Airport and a host of other city locations.

-Opening hours vary between stores – while the QVB location is open seven days a week, many other stores are only open during business hours.
-Travelex allows customers to get a better exchange rate by ordering currency online and picking it up in store.
+Opening hours vary between stores — while the QVB location is open seven days a week, many other stores are only open during business hours.
+Travelex allows customers to get a better exchange rate by ordering currency online and picking it up in-store.
 It also offers prepaid cards for international travelers.

 2. Travel Money Oz